Skip to main content

 Description

 The technical feasibility of using insect farming to harvest and valorize RDS will be accredited, with a minimum gross profitability of €770/ha for in-farm use (circular economy) of RDS through utilization in modular breeding units applicable to crop RDS.
 Production capacity will be quantified by byproduct and insect species.
-The technical requirements for quantifying this will be determined, in order to achieve an average production capacity with a minimum utilization rate of 1-4 (obtaining 1 kg of insect for every 4 kg of RDS).
+The technical requirements for quantifying this capacity will be determined, ensuring an average production capacity with a minimum utilization rate of 1-4 (obtaining 1 kg of insect for every 4 kg of RDS).

 The goal will be to establish three demonstration sites in at least three autonomous communities where SDRs included in LIVLAB-IN are produced.
 The study will focus on the consumption, conversion, and processing of cross-combinations of SDRs and insects to identify seven profitable applications for each insect.
 The goal will be to achieve savings of at least 85% of the average water consumption per kg through the reuse of water contained in SDRs, and at least 70% of the average energy consumption per kg through the energy contained in SDRs, both in at least three conventional sources of animal protein production and two of plant origin.